MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 You might be wondering: [What’s the difference between Windows Server FCI and the Azure Information Protection scanner?](faqs.md#whats-the-difference-between-windows-server-fci-and-the-azure-information-protection-scanner)

 You can also use PowerShell to interactively classify and protect files from your desktop computer.
-For more information about this and other scenarios that use PowerShell, see [Using PowerShell with the Azure Information Protection client](./rms-client/client-admin-guide-powershell.md).
+For more information about this and other scenarios that use PowerShell, see the following sections from the admin guides:

+- For the classic client: [Using PowerShell with the Azure Information Protection client](./rms-client/client-admin-guide-powershell.md)

+- For the unified labeling client: [Using PowerShell with the Azure Information Protection unified labeling client](./rms-client/clientv2-admin-guide-powershell.md)